zorbyte/TrackWeave/README.md

 Edge-Tail: [Current Branch-Head]
 ```

-#### Rejoining a branch
+### Rejoining a branch

 To rejoin with the chain of the ancestral origin of a branch, any transaction of
-that chain that outdates the `Branch-Tail` or is equal to it needs to be used
+that chain that outdates the `Branch-Edge-Tail` or is equal to it needs to be
-as the `Edge-Head`.
+used as the `Edge-Head`.
 If you attempt to rejoin to a node that predates the
-`Branch-Tail`, the rejoin will be ignored by the traversal algorithm.
+`Branch-Edge-Tail`, the rejoin will be ignored by the traversal algorithm.

+### Querying for rejoins

 Every time a node is added to the chain, it should check if a branch has been
 merged, the following tags will aid this: